 “The SLS is a strategic partner for EGGER”

-For 20 years the EGGER Group has been one of Siempelkamp's customers and has been cooperating intensively with the SLS.
-Lisa Noheimer, Dirk Brauburger, and Armin Lingen talked to Will Masterton, Purchasing Manager EGGER UK Ltd, and Christian Nothdurfter, Head of Technical and General Purchasing at FRITZ EGGER GmbH & Co.
-OG, St. Johann, Austria, about how this cooperation has developed and what advantages both companies have from it.
+For 20 years, the EGGER Group has been one of our customers with whom we have cooperated very intensively and in a spirit of partnership.
+Lisa Noheimer, Dirk Brauburger and Armin Lingen talked to Will Masterton, Purchasing Manager EGGER UK Ltd., and Christian Nothdurfter, Head of Technical and General Purchasing at FRITZ EGGER GmbH & Co.
+OG, St. Johann, Austria, about how this has developed and what benefits both companies derive from it.

 How would you describe the positioning of the EGGER Group in the wood-based materials industry?

 Christian Nothdurfter: “At the EGGER Group, I am, after all, part of the technical purchasing department and thus part of the supply chain.
 And from this perspective, I see us in a very well position in the manufacturing industry in general, especially when it comes to process quality.
 I am convinced that we exploit synergies on a high level.
 Process automation plays a decisive role here.
 How can processes that were previously carried out manually be automated in such a way that on the one hand we have more resources available for strategic issues, but on the other hand process quality is ensured?
 We analyze this in our operating business.
 The first step toward achieving this goal is optimally maintained and centralized master data, coordinated with our suppliers.
 The second is clear processes.
 And then you can talk about how to automate to generate resources.”

 Will Masterton: “Over the last 5 years, our team has focused on strategic decisions, such as identifying the strongest suppliers or the most important product groups.
 In that time, we've made significant progress in automation.
 This gives our team the time to do value-added work rather than time consuming administration.”